MODA-NYC/Project_SchoolLunch/website/Overview_SchoolLunch.md

 Before the school year begins, the groups are set and reported to the state.
 How schools should be grouped together is not prescribed.

-Reimbursements happen on a monthly basis after the school year begins and are determined the actual number of breakfasts and lunches eaten by the students.
-The groupings however, can only be based on projected meal counts.
+Reimbursements to school districts happen on a monthly basis after the school year begins and are determined by the actual number of breakfasts and lunches eaten by the students.
+The groupings, however, must be submitted before the reimbursement, and so they can only be based on projected meal counts.

 **Grouping Rules**
 * All groups have to meet the minimum threshold: $threshold_{min} = 40\% * 1.6 = 64\%$
-* There can be at most 9(?) groups
+* There can be at most 10 groups (this is not a hard rule, but an administrative limitation)
 * All schools must be part of the program

 {% endcontentfor %}